-The youngest two children run off for quiet time.
+The youngest two children runoff for a quiet time.
 They read books or play quietly.
-To be perfectly honest, I often find them playing quiet together when quiet time is over.
+To be perfectly honest, I often find them playing quietly together when quiet time is over.

 My focus shifts from the youngest two children to my teenagers.
 I spend 30 minutes sitting down separately with each of the teenagers in the afternoon.

 Math and Latin are the two subjects I always touch on.
 It’s also a great time to discuss writing assignments and double-check what’s happening in science and history.

 I also give myself some buffer during this time to jump onto Facebook, check my email, and relax.

 Around 2:30 we head out the door for an outing.
 To be perfectly honest, most of the time the teens stay home to finish their schoolwork.
 High school simply takes longer than 1st grade.

 The littles I head take a nature walk, go to a park, the library, or run errands together during this time.